Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Experimental validation

 \subsection{Prediction}

-In this section, we use the calibrated two parameters to predict the cell performance in constant-current discharge tests and compare with the experimental data.
-The two datasets in \cref{fig:layer_method}b and c, expressing the dependency of $R_\text{d,1}$ and $R_0$ on the cell SoC, are first fitted by quadratic functions using the least-squares method.
+In this section, we use the calibrated two parameters ($R_0$ and $R_\text{d,1}$) to predict the cell performance in constant-current discharge tests and compare with the experimental data.
+The two datasets in \cref{fig:layer_method}b and c, expressing the dependency of $R_\text{d,1}$ and $R_0$ on the cell SoC, are fitted by quadratic functions using the least-squares method.
+The quadratic fitting in \cref{fig:layer_method}b smoothes out the diffusion ``spikes'' (also reported in Fig. 6 of \cite{ORegan2022}) in order to match with the smooth voltage curves in \cref{fig:exp-cc-pred}a.
 The two best fits (green solid lines) are then used in the shell ECM.
-Since these parameters are obtained from GITT data at a 1\,C discharge rate, we pick two other rates---0.4\,C and 2\,C for the constant-current discharges.
+Since these parameters are obtained from GITT data at a 1\,C discharge rate, we pick two other rates, 0.4\,C and 2\,C, for the constant-current discharges.

-The model prediction are presented in \cref{fig:exp-cc-pred}a, in comparison against experimental measurements.
-The estimation error, difference between the predicted terminal voltage and measured voltage ($V_\text{pre} - V_\text{exp}$), is found to be restricted into the magnitude of \SI{0.1}{\volt}, as shown in \cref{fig:exp-cc-pred}b.
-The predication captures the trend of the terminal voltage variation at a low and a high rate, suggesting that the two overpotentials caused by ohmic resistance and diffusion contribute most to the terminal voltage variation.
-The predicated voltage curves are not as smooth as the the measured curves at the two discharge rates; this is because the OCV curve as the baseline is not perfectly smooth (\cref{fig:exp-cc-pred}a)---it is linearly interpolated based on the 25 discrete OCV data points from the GITT data (\cref{fig:exp-gitt-volt}a).
-After the overpotential deductions, the predicted voltage curves at both rates preserve the feature of the OCV curve, leading to the difference between the predicted and measured data such as the big gap in \cref{fig:exp-cc-pred}a at the 2\,C rate.
+The model prediction are presented in \cref{fig:exp-cc-pred}a, in comparison with the experimental measurements.
+The estimation error $V_\text{pre} - V_\text{exp}$, the difference between the predicted terminal voltage and measured voltage, is found to be restricted to the interval $+/-$\SI{0.1}{\volt}, as shown in \cref{fig:exp-cc-pred}b.
+The prediction captures the trend of the terminal voltage variation at a low and a high current rate, suggesting that the two overpotentials caused by ohmic resistance and diffusion are the major contributions to the terminal voltage variation.
+The predicted voltage curves are not as smooth as the experimentally measured curves at the two discharge rates; this is however expected and does not affect the results and interpretation.
+The voltage curves are based on the dashed OCV curve in \cref{fig:exp-cc-pred}a, which is linearly interpolated from the 25 discrete OCV data points in the GITT data in \cref{fig:exp-gitt-volt}a.
+Further smoothing of these OCV data points would lead to a smoother OCV curve and smoother voltage curves.
+Finally, we remark that the rest time (one hour) between two consecutive discharge pulses is relatively short and thus the obtained OCV points especially in the low SoC region may not correspond to the cell equilibrium states, lowering the prediction accuracy.